-Beginning in 2018, a tax-exempt organization's unrelated business taxable income ("UBTI") will be increased by the amount the organization pays or incurs for qualified transportation fringe benefits, whether they are paid as an employer-funded benefit or appears through employee pre-tax salary deductions.
-As such, providing this benefit to your employees may result in an unrelated business income tax ("UBIT") filing obligation on a Form 990-T and a liability for UBIT, which should be considered as an additional cost when planning for 2018 expenses.
-Although some employers may wish to stop offering this benefit as a result of this change in the law, please consult with your legal counsel as some cities mandate that certain employers offer to their employees a commuter benefits program (such as New York City's Affordable Transit Act and similar laws in Washington D.C. and the Bay Area in California).
+Beginning in 2018, pursuant to new Code Section 512(a)(7), a tax-exempt organization's unrelated business taxable income ("UBTI") will be increased by the amount the organization pays or incurs for any qualified transportation fringe benefits (as defined in Code Section 132(f), or any parking facility used in connection with qualified parking (as defined in Code Section 132(f)(5)(C), whether they are paid as an employer-funded benefit or appears through employee pre-tax salary deductions.
+As such, providing this benefit to your employees may result in an ("UBIT") filing obligation on a Form 990-T and a liability for UBIT, which should be considered as an additional cost when planning for 2019 expenses.
+Although some employers may wish to stop offering these benefits as a result of this change in the law, please consult with your legal counsel as some cities mandate that certain employers offer to their employees a commuter benefits program (such as New York City's Affordable Transit Act and similar laws in Washington, D.C., and the Bay Area in California).